The role of autonomous ships in a world wary of pandemics

 The pandemic will likely accelerate efforts to incorporate autonomous technology in shipping.
 “I think that what has happened during the COVID-19 crisis will strengthen the argument for the push toward autonomous ships,” Kongsberg research and innovation manager Jason McFarlane told VentureBeat.
 “In particular, in relation to the restriction of people’s movement and the challenges with crew changes.
 Autonomous shipping, especially for unmanned vessels, should allow freight and cargo to be transported internationally and across borders without being affected by restrictions on people’s movement.”

-We’ve already seen similar activity in other industries — from the passage of new laws to new corporate work-from-home policies and the adoption of new technologies.
-In the shipping industry, as with others, such changes could open the doors to a more permanent shift.
+We’ve already seen similar activity in other industries — from the passage of laws to updated corporate work-from-home policies and the adoption of new technologies.
+In the shipping industry, as with others, such changes could open the door to a more permanent shift.

 “The focus has changed, and we see that even if restrictions are lifted temporarily, opening up for testing new solutions might just become a permanent solution as we adapt to new methods or technology,” Ryste added.